Dave Cottle: Maryland

 Cottle was hired as the head coach for the University of Maryland men's lacrosse team in September 2001.
 In his first season, 2002, the Terps finished 9–4 and did not qualify for the NCAA tournament.
 Beginning in 2003, Maryland made an appearance each subsequent season of Cottle's tenure.
 In 2003, the Terrapins appeared in the national tournament semifinals for the first time since 1998 and finished ranked number-three in the nation.
 The following season, Maryland won the Atlantic Coast Conference (ACC) championship for the first time since 1998.
 In 2005, Cottle led the Terps to a second consecutive ACC title.
 Maryland again made Final Four appearances in 2006 and 2007.
 In 2008, Maryland had an attacking corps composed entirely of freshman, but advanced to the NCAA quarterfinals before being eliminated by Virginia in an overtime game.

 In 2010, Maryland earned the number-three seed in the NCAA tournament, and were strong favorites to reach the semifinals after number-two seed Syracuse was upset by Army in the first round.
 The Terrapins, however, were upset by Notre Dame in the second round.
 The following day, Cottle announced his resignation.
 Maryland athletic director Deborah Yow had earlier told Cottle that he was expected to reach the semifinals for a contract extension to be considered.

 The Terrapins finished each of his nine seasons with a winning percentage of no less than 0.625.
 The team also has advanced to the NCAA tournament eight out of nine years.
 Cottle received criticism, however, due to his inability to lead his team to the NCAA finals.
 At the time, the Terrapins had not secured a national title since 1975, despite being the largest school in the state of Maryland, a traditional bastion of lacrosse talent.
 In 2001, some Maryland supporters had been critical of the athletic department's selection of Cottle over interim head coach Dave Slafkosky or former Syracuse star Gary Gait, who was an assistant for the Maryland women's team at the time.

 Chesapeake Bayhawks

 In July 2010, the Chesapeake Bayhawks of Major League Lacrosse hired Cottle as a consultant.

 Marquette University

 In December 2010, Marquette University in the Big East conference hired Cottle as a consultant.

 Personal life

-Cottle currently resides in Edgewater, Maryland Cottle is father to three daughters.
+Cottle currently resides in Edgewater, Maryland Cottle is father to three daughters and a son.